 (K) Any violation of an oil and hazardous material spill and release statute, rule, or related order committed by a person other than a person listed in OAR 340-012-0140(2)(a)(N) occurring during a commercial activity or involving a derelict vessel over 35 feet in length.

-(L) Any violation of the Oregon Clean Fuels Program under OAR 340 division 253 by a person registered as a credit generator, .
+(L) Any violation of the Oregon Clean Fuels Program under OAR 340 division 253 by a person registered as a credit generator, an aggregator, or a registered fuel producer unless the violation is otherwise classified in this rule.

 (b) The base penalty values for the $8,000 penalty matrix are as follows: